PalisadoesFoundation/pattoo/docs/configuration.rst

 The above command will set the most optimal defaults for your system for pattoo.

-To guarantee success you will need to know the following beforehand.
+Additionally, the pattoo user and group will be created with the home directory for the pattoo user being /home/pattoo To guarantee success you will need to know the following beforehand.

 #. ``db_name``: Database name